Badafest/samrachana-web/README.md

 Samrachana is made keeping users interested in function rather than interface of the application in mind.
 So, the learning curve of interface is as straight as possible.
 You can start by playing around with different functions on a simply supported beam.
 A video demonstrating how you can get your feet wet with Samrachana can be found [here](https://link-to-video).

-For detail documentation of all the features available, refer to the docs [here](https://link-to-docs).
+For detail documentation of all the features available, refer to the docs [here](https://github.com/Badafest/samrachana-web/wiki).

 ---

 ### For Developers

 If you are interested in contributing to this repository and make Samrachana a better software, you can start by reading the [CONTRIBUTING markdown file](./CONTRIBUTING.md).

-Note that, Samrachana is entirely written in `python` and requires python to be installed in your system.
-Currently, we are working with `python3.8.5`.
-For the sake of compatibility, please install the same version.

 Other dependencies can be installed in virtual environment.
 The required packages are listed in [requirements text file](src/requirements.txt).